Nissan: Expansion into foreign markets

-By the early-1980s, Nissan (Datsun) had long been the best selling Japanese brand in Europe.
-In order to overcome export tariffs and delivery costs to its European customers, Nissan contemplated establishing a plant in Europe.
-Nissan tried to convert the Greek plant into one manufacturing cars for all European countries.
-However, due to issues with the Greek government not only did that not happen but the plant itself was closed.
+By the early-1980s, Nissan Datsun had long been the best selling Japanese brand in Europe.
+The Greek manufacturing plant itself was closed.
 A joint venture with Italy's then state-owned Alfa Romeo was also entered in 1980, leading to Italian production of the Nissan Cherry and an Alfa-badged and motorized version, the Alfa Romeo Arna.
-After an extensive review, Nissan decided to go it alone instead.
-The City of Sunderland in the north east of England was chosen for its skilled workforce and its location near major ports.
-The plant was completed in 1986 as the subsidiary Nissan Motor Manufacturing (UK) Ltd. By 2007, it was producing 400,000 vehicles per year, landing it the title of the most productive plant in Europe.

-In 2001, Nissan established a manufacturing plant in Brazil.
-In 2005, Nissan added operations in India, through its subsidiary Nissan Motor India Pvt.
-Ltd. With its global alliance partner, Renault, Nissan invested $990 million to set up a manufacturing facility in Chennai, catering to the Indian market as well as a base for exports of small cars to Europe.
+In 2001 Nissan established a manufacturing plant in Brazil.
+In 2005 Nissan added operations in India, through its subsidiary Nissan Motor India Private Limited.
+With its global alliance partner Renault, Nissan invested $990 million to set up a manufacturing facility in Chennai, catering to the Indian market as well as a base for exports of small cars to Europe.

-Nissan entered the Middle East market in 1957 when it sold its first car in Saudi Arabia.
 Nissan sold nearly 520,000 new vehicles in China in 2009 in a joint venture with Dongfeng Motor.
 To meet increased production targets, Dongfeng-Nissan expanded its production base in Guangzhou, which would become Nissan's largest factory around the globe in terms of production capacity.
 Nissan also has moved and expanded its Nissan Americas Inc. headquarters, moving from Los Angeles to Franklin, Tennessee in the Nashville area.